ApmeM/BrainAI/BrainAI/AI/README.md

 Example usecase:
 UtilityAI decide to move to specific point.
 But the move itself may take time, and during this time no other decisions should be made (unless something more urgent happens).

-To use intents the Context should implement **IIntentContainer<T>** and any low level action should implement **IIntent**
+Each low level action should implement **IIntent** There are a few common intents:
+- **CompositeIntent:** Executes multiple sub intents.
+Returns true when all sub intents returns true at least once.
+NOTE: it has its own inner state to not execute finished sub intents.
+- **ActionIntent:** Func wrapper for use as an Appraisal without having to create a subclass.

 To simplify integration with UtilityAI a few classes can be used:

-- **SetIntentAction** an action that sets specified IIntent to IIntentContainer.
+- **SetIntentAction:** an action that sets specified IIntent to IIntentContainer.
-- **HasIntentAppraisal** checks that containser has Intent set, if yes - score is returned, othervise 0.
+- **HasIntentAppraisal:** checks that containser has Intent set, if yes - score is returned, othervise 0.
 - **UseIntentAction** an action that executes specified IIntent.
 Intent is cleared on Exit or when IIntent.Execute return true (finished).

+To use those classes the Context should implement **IIntentContainer<T>**

 Example usage: